 I’m in my 40s now and never athletic my whole life.
 If I can do it, so can anyone else.

 Hopefully, this article has put your mind at a bit more ease.
 Your local fight gym -if of a decent quality- should most likely offer a free trial class.
+You can get some tips on finding the right gym Read more about finding the right gym in this article: “How to find Muay Thai gyms near you“.

 So pick the phone, or drop-in at the gym, and make an appointment for a trial.
 Never underestimate what you and your body are capable of.
 If you don’t try, you just won’t realize your full potential or reap the benefits of Muay Thai.